 It’s important to note that the reader is asking about a specific microphone, which narrowed down the explanation.
 But we will say that USB microphones are also not the cause of latency, as this occurs, in this case, nearly entirely within the analog-to-digital conversion process in the computer’s sound card and within the recording software.

-I read your article on home studio mics and I'm higly considering the Rode NT1-A. I was wondering how it performs with latency delays when recording vocals over pre-recorded music tracks.
-Does it have a feature to prevent delays?
+I read your article on home studio mics and I’m higly considering the Rode NT1-A. I was wondering how it performs with audio latency when recording vocals over pre-recorded music tracks.
+Does it have a feature to prevent microphone delay?

 Ishmel, thank you for writing in to us.
 The Rode NT1-A will handle your concerns just fine, as will any other microphone.

 The reason for that is that audio latency delays don’t come from the microphone.